oznmrt/FlightSearch/README.md

 - **Producer**: Initiates the data flow by querying providers asynchronously.
 - **Consumer**: Processes and combines the retrieved data asynchronously for a quicker response to the user.

+### Logging Structure
+To ensure better observability and troubleshooting, a centralized and consistent logging structure can be implemented:

+- **Centralized Logging**: Use a logging framework such as Serilog, NLog, or Microsoft.Extensions.Logging to ensure all logs are directed to a centralized location (e.g., Elasticsearch, Application Insights, or a file-based system).

+### Error Handling Structure
+Robust error management ensures the application can handle unexpected scenarios gracefully while providing meaningful feedback to users and logs for developers:

+By implementing a structured logging and error handling mechanism, the system can become more reliable, maintainable, and easier to troubleshoot in production environments.

 ## Building and Running the Services